Bochum Welt

-Bochum Welt is the stage name of the Italian electronic musician Gianluigi Di Costanzo.
+Bochum Welt is the project of composer and producer Gianluigi Di Costanzo.
 The name Bochum Welt is a combination of the German word for "world" (welt) and the name of a high-powered astral telescope.

-Di Costanzo has released numerous records on established record labels.
-His first single for Aphex Twin's Rephlex label, "Scharlach Eingang" (1994), published by Warner/Chappell Music, was sufficiently accomplished that the British music magazine NME ran an article claiming that Bochum Welt could be a ghost project by Aphex Twin.
-Over the following years, Aphex Twin released eight of his records on Rephlex and included his tracks in the label’s two compilations.
+His first single, Scharlach Eingang (1994), was released on Aphex Twin's Rephlex label and attracted the attention of the British music magazine NME, which ran an article claiming that Bochum Welt could be a ghost project by Aphex Twin.
+Over the following years, Aphex Twin released eight Bochum Welt records on Rephlex and included his tracks in the label's two compilations.

+Releases and Collaborations
-His debut album for Sony Music Japan, "Module 2 / Desktop Robotics" collected early works and was followed by the double CD "Robotic Operating Buddy", released by Rephlex and nominated in 2009 as a top 15 electronica album by The Wire.

-BMG UK signed him to a long-term worldwide publishing deal in 2009.
+His debut album for Sony Music Japan, Module 2 / Desktop Robotics collected early works and was followed by the double CD Robotic Operating Buddy, released by Rephlex and nominated in 2009 as a top 15 electronica album by The Wire.
+BMG signed him to a long-term worldwide publishing deal in 2009.

-Rephlex Records released his new full length in 2013, “Good Programs (To Be Coloured in Yellow)”, as well as a collaborative EP with Heinrich Muller aka Gerald Donald from the Detroit group Drexciya, nominated in 2013 by Fact (UK magazine) in the 50 greatest 10″ records of FACT’s lifetime.
-Both of the records were published by BMG.
+Rephlex Records released his new full length album Good Programs (To Be Coloured in Yellow), in 2013, as well as a collaborative EP with Heinrich Muller, AKA Gerald Donald, from the Detroit group Drexciya, which was nominated in 2013 by Fact (UK magazine) in the 50 greatest 10″ records of FACT’s lifetime.

-"April", a 17-track studio album, is one of the official Record Store Day releases in April 2017, released by Studio K7 and published by BMG.
+April, a 17-track studio album, is one of the official Record Store Day releases in April 2017, released by Studio K7 and published by BMG.

-After a Bochum Welt show on Halloween on the roof of the Ace Hotel Los Angeles, formerly the United Artists Theatre, Joshua Eustis — a member of Telefon Tel Aviv / Nine Inch Nails — and Bochum Welt met and began collaborating.

-More live performances followed at the Ace Hotels in New York, Chicago, Palm Springs, and London.
+After a Bochum Welt show on Halloween on the roof of the Ace Hotel Los Angeles, formerly the United Artists Theatre, he met Joshua Eustis, a member of Telefon Tel Aviv / Nine Inch Nails, and the two began collaborating.
+More live performances followed at the Ace Hotel locations in New York, Chicago, Palm Springs, and London.

-In 2019 and 2020 "Seafire", an album and remixes released by CPU Records / BMG, included collaborations with Joshua Eustis and EOD.
+In 2019 and 2020 Seafire, an album and remixes released by CPU Records/BMG, included collaborations with Joshua Eustis and EOD.

-CPU and BMG Records (BMG Rights Management) released Bochum Welt “F.O.A.S. / Desktop Robotics” and “Module 2” special edition albums in 2022 and 2024.
+CPU Records, with publishing by BMG (BMG Rights Management) released F.O.A.S / Desktop Robotics in 2022.
+In 2024, BMG Records issued a colored-vinyl edition and digital release of the Bochum Welt album Module 2.

-In addition to releasing his own music, Di Costanzo has worked with Thomas Dolby's Headspace and Beatnik Inc., Hollywood companies that produced multimedia content for Steven Spielberg, David Bowie and others.